Analyzing Cancer Patients' Experiences with Embedding-based Topic Modeling and LLMs: Introduction

-This study aims to connect patient feedback with clinical decision-making by addressing these questions.
-The dataset used in this study was provided by Erasmus Medical Center (Erasmus MC) in Rotterdam, the Netherlands \cite{erasmusmc} through an EU healthcare research project.
-It originates from the Metro Mapping Project, a design-driven initiative to support cancer patients in navigating their care journey and preparing for significant medical decisions \cite{griffioen2017potential,tudelft_metro_mapping}.
-By analyzing the cancer patient storytelling data, we aim to contribute to that mission, proving insights that reflect the patients' lived experiences and can be used to further improve patient-centered healthcare practices.
+The dataset used in this study originates from a Dutch Cancer Society (DCS) Project of the Leiden University Medical Center (LUMC) \cite{griffioen2017potential,griffioen2021bigger,tudelft_metro_mapping}.
+The patients in the dataset were patients from the Erasmus Medical Center (Erasmus MC) in Rotterdam, and the data was provided by Erasmus MC.
+The research conducted for this paper took place in the context of the 4D PICTURE consortium, an EU research project across multiple institutes from several countries\footnote{\url{https://4dpicture.eu} ``Design-based Data-Driven Decision-support Tools: Producing Improved Cancer Outcomes Through User-Centred Research''}, which aims to improve the cancer patient journey and ensure personal preferences are respected.By analyzing the cancer patient interview data, we aim to contribute to that mission, proving insights that reflect the patients' lived experiences and can be used to further improve patient-centered healthcare practices.